-This item includes changes in the fair value of financial assets and liabilities held for trading and excludes interest and dividend income and expense.
+This item includes changes in the fair value of financial assets and liabilities held for trading and includes interest and dividend income and expense on CFDs.

-Unrealised gains and losses comprise changes in the fair value of financial instruments for the period and changes from the reversal of prior periods unrealised gains and losses on financial instruments which were realised in the reporting period.
+Unrealised gains and losses comprise changes in the fair value of financial instruments for the year and from reversal of prior year's unrealised gains and losses for financial instruments which were realised in the reporting year.

 Realised gains and losses on disposals are calculated using the average cost method.
-They represent the difference between an instrument's initial carrying amount and disposal amount, or cash payments or receipts made on derivative contracts (excluding payments or receipts on collateral margin accounts for such instruments).
+They represent the difference between an instrument's initial carrying amount and disposal amount, or cash payments or receipts made on derivative contracts (excluding payments or receipts on collateral margin accounts for such instrument).

-O Income Tax
+Income Tax